-I was born and raised by the gigantic Sierra Madres in Pasadena, California, where I attended public schools.
-There were 1200 of us in my graduating class at Pasadena High School.
-We had the champion football team for the state that year.
+I was born in Pasadena, California, and raised in nearby Sierra Madre.
 During the Hippie era, I headed back East for college.
-I majored in art history and printmaking at Wheaton, then obtained a teaching credential from USC’s Graduate School of Education in LA.
+I majored in art history and printmaking at Wheaton, then returning to the West Coast, where I obtained a teaching credential from USC’s Graduate School of Education.
 I got married four weeks after passing my last exam.
 That seems young to me now, but I was the last of my friends to get married.
-I taught elementary school in the Pasadena and Menlo Park Unified School Districts, which was long enough to pay off my husband’s undergraduate loan and for our living expenses and the house we lived in while he went to business school.
-So I took a break from paid work and had our two children, who are fabulous.
+I taught elementary school in the Pasadena and Menlo Park Unified School Districts for five years, then took a break and had two fabulous kids.

 Thank you for joining me.